-A switchboard upgrade is when your current switchboard is upgraded to allow for more electrical current to flow through to a building.
+A switchboard upgrade is when your current switchboard is upgraded to allow for more electrical current or to cater for a higher electrical demand.

 Why would your switchboard need upgrading?

-There are a range of reasons as to why your switchboard may need upgrading, but the big one is safety.
-If your switchboard isn't the appropriate size, or is too old, this can cause electrical overflows and constant tripping, which are both safety hazards.
-If this is happening, or you don't think your switchboard is acting like it should, get an electrician in to complete some switchboard testing to be sure.
+There is a range of reasons as to why your switchboard may need upgrading, but the big one is safety.
+If your switchboard isn’t the appropriate size or is too old, this can cause electrical overload or constant tripping, which are both safety hazards.
+If this is happening, or you don’t think your switchboard is acting like it should get an electrician in to complete switchboard testing to be sure.
 They will let you know if an upgrade is necessary and, if not, other suggestions to ensure the safety of you and those around you.
-A few other reasons that should have you considering a switchboard upgrade include:
+A few other reasons that should prompt you to consider a switchboard upgrade include:

 - Legislation: A lot of older switchboards are not compliant with current regulations and/or legislation.